 - OLEDs typically consume less power (as only lit pixels draw power)

-- Design freedom - OLED panels are thinner and lighter than LCD panels, and OLEDs can be made flexible - and bendable TVs will soon hit the market.
-In the future we'll even have rollable TVs.
+- Design freedom - OLED panels are thinner and lighter than LCD panels, and OLEDs can be made flexible - and in the future we will see bendable, rollable and transparent OLEDs.

 Of course OLED technology is not perfect - two challenges are the relatively limited lifetime (and thus burn-in issues) and the high production costs which are mostly due to the low production volume currently in place.